The Meaning of Black Sabbath’s “War Pigs”

 By then, however, it’s too late.
 Satan is shown laughing in their faces, spreading his wings as he now rules over them for all of eternity.

 The overarching message here is one of peace, meaning that Black Sabbath’s “War Pigs” aligns more with the hippie movement of the 1960s and 70s than their dark-toned music would seem to suggest.
 This confused some, as their music often contains satanic themes concealing more peaceful messages that requires a deeper analysis to unveil, as we have done here.

-Perhaps Ozzy Osborne said it best when asked if the band were into black magic back in 2002:
+Perhaps Ozzy Osbourne said it best when asked if the band were into black magic back in 2002:

 “We couldn’t conjure up a fart.
 We’d get invitations to play witches’ conventions and Black Masses in Highgate Cemetery.
 I honestly thought it was a joke.
 We were the last hippie band – we were into peace.”

 “War Pigs” concludes with an extended instrumental outro known as “Luke’s Wall” which brings to mind this rain of destruction caused by war and perhaps the fear felt by those who face judgement for their actions during their lifetimes, but can do nothing about it because it’s too late, as the lyrics suggest.

 Listen to “War Pigs” below, and check out the rejected original demo called “Walpurgis” below that.

 One comment on “The Meaning of Black Sabbath’s “War Pigs””